JoshuaKoh/async-werewolf/roles.md

 * **ALIGNMENT:** Good
 * **NIGHT ACTIVITY:** No

 Each night you learn the role of a random living player, but not whose role it is.
 You only learn roles with significant impact on the game (ie, not [Villager](#villager)).
+Because all actions at night happen simultaneously, you will not be told the role of a player who is killed that night.
 In a game with a distributed role pool ( see [moderator notes](/moderator-notes.md#distributed-role-pool) ) the psychic has an additional night 0 ability.
 Choose 1, either: Learn two additional roles of random living players (so you will begin the game knowing three roles), OR Learn the identity of the role you discovered in night 0.